AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ### Historical data

-Customer AI requires historical data for model training but the amount of data required is based on two key elements.
-Outcome window and eligible population.
+Customer AI requires historical data for model training but the amount of data required is based on two key elements: outcome window and eligible population.

 By default, Customer AI looks for a user to have had activity in the last 120 days if no eligible population definition is provided during the application configuration.
-Apart from the amount of data Customer AI also needs a minimum amount of success events which is based on predicted goal definition.
+Apart from the minimum amount of Consumer Experience Event data that is required, Customer AI also needs a minimum amount of success events based on a predicted goal definition.
 Currently, Customer AI needs a minimum of 500 success events.

 The following examples provided use a simple formula to help you determine the minimum amount of data required.
-If you have more than the minimum requirment, your model is likely to provide more accurate results.
-If you have less than the minimum amount required, the model will fail as there is not s sufficient amount of data for model training.
+If you have more than the minimum requirement, your model is likely to provide more accurate results.
+If you have less than the minimum amount required, the model will fail as there is not a sufficient amount of data for model training.

-Formula:
+**Formula**:

-Minimum Length of data required = [max(eligible population,30* ) or 120days if none provided ] + outcome window
+Minimum length of data required = eligible population + outcome window

 >[!NOTE]
-> *30 is the minimum number of days required.
+> 30 is the minimum number of days required for eligible population.
+If this is not provided the default is 120 days + outcome window.

 Examples :

 - You want to predict whether a customer is likely to purchase a watch in the next 30 days.
 You also want to score users who have some web activity in the last 60 days.
-In this case the minimum Length of data required = 60 days + 30 days.
+In this case the minimum length of data required = 60 days + 30 days.
+The eligible population is 60 days and the outcome window is 30 days totaling 90 days.

 - You want to predict whether the user is likely to purchase a watch in the next 7 days.
-In this case the minimum Length of data required = 120 days + 7days.
+In this case the minimum length of data required = 120 days + 7days.
+The eligible population defaults to 120 days and the outcome window is 7 days totaling 127 days.

 - You want to predict whether the customer is likely to purchase a watch in the next 7 days.
 You also want to score users who have some web activity in the last 7 days.
-In this case the minimum Length of data required = 30days + 7days.
+In this case the minimum length of data required = 30days + 7days.
+The eligible population requires a minimum of 30 days and the outcome window is 7 days totaling 37 days.

 Apart from the minimum data required, Customer AI also works best with fresh data since in this use case Customer AI is doing a prediction for the future based on a user's recent behavioral data.